cmdenault/SeattleWeather/README.md

 Some notes:

-Convert the domain problem into a data problem
+Convert the domain problem into a data problem <br>
   ~ we want to describe the data (rather than predict)

- Engage with Ethical Considerations
+ Engage with Ethical Considerations <br>
   ~ Are we: moving toward equitable outcomes, respecting privacy and consent, avoiding bias in data sources, avoiding bias in algorithms and analysis?

- Also consider these
+ Also consider these <br>
   ~